-NGL is planning to operate in Chiang Rai for the first time in 2018.
+NGL has operated in Chiang Rai for the first time in 2018.
 Although this location is similar to Mae Sot it is also very different.
 Chiang Rai is located just south of the Golden Triangle where Thailand, Laos and Myanmar meet.
 The hills surrounding this provincial capitol are home to many hill tribes and has historically been a centre of opium production.
 In recent years the area has undergone significant development in part because of the China’s Belt and Road Initiative.
-Teachers at this school will be located in Amphur Muang (the main city) as well as in some of the surrounding hills.
-Those living in the hills will be living on-site.
+Teachers at this school will be located in Amphur Muang (the main city) as well as in some of the surrounding hills (see the description of Mae Sai below).

 Virtually every day in June and July there is heavy rain in the afternoon, and often it will rain heavily all day long.
 Sometimes the rain will persist for several days.
 All participants therefore need to be prepared to work in very wet conditions.